alfbenpa/rrn_db/README.md

 # rrn_db

-This repository contains information related with the publication entitled: Benítez-Páez A, Sanz Y. Multi-locus and ultra-long amplicon sequencing approach to study microbial diversity at species level using MinION(TM) portable nanopore sequencer.
-GigaScience 2016.
+This repository contains information related with the publication entitled: Benítez-Páez A, Sanz Y. Multi-locus and long amplicon sequencing approach to study microbial diversity at species level using MinION(TM) portable nanopore sequencer.
+GigaScience 2017.

 File description: